 - Make it naturally sweet.
 Honey is more than just delicious – did you know that it also has many antibacterial properties that can help reduce inflammation and infection?
 To help heal the infection, put a dab of honey on the swollen taste buds.
 If the irritation is more widespread, you can gargle a mixture of honey and water to help soothe your mouth.
 Including honey in small quantities in your diet is also a great way to introduce more antioxidants and reduce inflammation in your system.

 - Be a pro at probiotics.
 Did you know your gut health affects the rest of your body, helps keep everything in balance, and can prevent infection?
 Try taking a daily probiotic and choosing foods like yogurt, kefir, and kombucha to help keep your system healthy!
+Without the right protection, you are susceptible to viruses and so is your mouth.

 - Take your vitamins: Did you know that low levels of vitamins like iron and Vitamin B can occasionally cause your tongue to swell?
 To ensure you have sufficient levels of these two vitamins, try taking a supplement and loading up on legumes, spinach, tofu, and red meat for iron-rich food.
 You’ll also find high levels of vitamin B in salmon, leafy greens, eggs, and milk.